sclarkstone/Milestone4/README.md

 ## Desirable features
 * in the product_details page rather then recommended products that are fixed, to have them dynamic and based on the top 3 of what other customers purchased alongside the selected product.
+* have a pace calculator to give more personalised pace ranges in the my plans

 ## Set up